Body Sensing & Movement Awareness ©

-The sequence of these movements has been carefully choreographed to align with the human organic memories of movement and deep reflexes.
+The sequence of these movements has been carefully choreographed to align with your innate organic memories of movement.

 Each lesson in the series can be practiced many times & each time a new discovery can be made.

-Resources for Feldenkrais Practitioners & AHP’s completing Training
+Resources for Feldenkrais Practitioners & AHP’s completing Advanced Training

-Transcripts of this lesson are available to students completing training courses with Jill Wigmore-Welsh.
-This lesson forms part of the advanced training for FP’s and the training for AHP’s & exercise teachers
+Transcripts of this lesson are available to students completing training courses with Jill Wigmore-Welsh & this lesson forms part of the advanced training in pain management.

 Jill Wigmore-Welsh MSc PT HCPC has a degree level training in anatomy, physiology & pathology.
 She was admitted to the register of the Chartered Society of Physiotherapy in 1977 and is registered with the UK HCPC.
 She has a Master of Science postgraduate degree in Health Promotion from Brunel University